Additive estimates of the permanent using Gaussian fields: Introduction

+In comparison to theorem \ref{Gurvits}, we sample from $\mathcal{N}(0, C)$ as opposed to $\{-1, 1\}^{M}$.
+To obtain $N$ samples, after an initial cost of $O(M^{3})$ to perform a Cholesky decomposition on $C$, obtains the samples in $O(M^{2}N)$ time and computes the estimate in time $O(MN)$.
+In addition, the total computation time of our procedure may include the cost of finding $C$ and obtaining $N$ samples from $\mathcal{N}(0,C)$ which we comment on below for various cases.
+In addition, the bounds for the failure probability of our procedure as stated in theorem \ref{theorem1.4} is exponentially weaker than the procedure of theorem \ref{Gurvits} since our procedure estimates estimates $\mathrm{perm}(A)$, for any real matrix $A$, within an additive error of $\epsilon(\sqrt{3}\|A\|)^{M}$ rather than $\|A\|^{M}$.
+However, the improvement provided by theorem \ref{theorem1.5} allows us to find classes of matrices where our procedure potentially improves upon the accuracy of the procedure provided by theorem \ref{Gurvits}.
+In particular, when $3^{2M}\prod^{2M}_{i=1} C_{ii} \leq \|A\|^{2M}$ then our procedure has a stronger accuracy guarantee then the one provided by theorem \ref{Gurvits}.

-We organize this work by first providing a background section that contains the combinatorial framework for expectations of Wick products described in \cite{D} which we then use to provide a proof of theorem 1.1.
-We then define what it means to be a Gaussian embedding and prove theorem 1.2.
-We can then provide the algorithm in theorem 1.3 and its subsequent analysis.
+We organize this work by first providing a background section that contains the combinatorial framework for expectations of Wick products described in \cite{D} which we then use to provide a proof of theorem \ref{theorem1.2}.
+We then define what it means to be a Gaussian embedding and prove theorem \ref{theorem1.3}.
+We can then provide the algorithm in theorem \ref{theorem1.4} and its subsequent analysis.
+We then consider the relaxation of our procedure provided by theorem \ref{theorem1.5} and optimize over all possible choices of diagonal matrices via a semidefinite program.
+We then discuss the case when $A$ has non-negative entries and the relationship between our program and the Max-Cut semidefinite program in \cite{GW}.
+We then discuss a connection of our program to the Max-Cut problem on real weighted bipartite graphs and the cut norms on $A$ discussed in \cite{AN}.
 We hope that this work opens the door to further connections between Gaussian fields and the permanent.